Orange-OpenSource/a11y-guidelines/src/en/articles/autocomplete-attribute.md

 ### Syntax of the `autocomplete` attribute

 The HTML Living Standard specification defines the value of the `autocomplete` attribute not as a simple free-form value, but as a **structured sequence of tokens** that must follow a strict grammar and a specific order.
 Each token has a precise role, and their order is not interchangeable.
-The order of the tokens is indeed significant: a poorly ordered value may be ignored by the browser.
+Token order is significant: a poorly ordered value may be ignored by the browser.

-The expected syntax is as follows:
+The syntax is as follows:

 ```
 autocomplete = "on" | "off" | [section-*] [shipping|billing] [contact-type] autofill-field-name [webauthn]